 This guidance is for people donating organs (living organ donors).
 It explains what kind of organisation we are, our role in living organ donation, and what you need to know before you donate an organ.
 This guidance also explains the Independent Assessment process.

-This process includes a form for donors to sign to confirm that they are not receiving any reward (payment or other benefit) in connection with donating an organ.
+Along with checking that living organ donors are donating free from duress and coercion, this process also includes a form for donors to sign to confirm that they are not receiving any reward (payment or other benefit) in connection with donating an organ.